stadlar/IST-FUT-FMTH/Schemas/transactionDetails.md

 exchange rates.
     * Exchange rate from source currency to destination currency
     * Exchange rate from foreign currency to Icelandic krona
+2. balanceAfterTransaction is not used for pending transactions

 Example 1000 ISK to EUR
 ```json